leidig54/olive/README.md

 To change the form configuration:

 1. Log in to your Formspree account at https://formspree.io/
-2. Navigate to the form with ID `xrgyzrwj`
+2. Navigate to your form
 3. Update the settings as needed (email recipients, redirects, etc.)
 4. If you need to use a different form ID, update it in the HTML form action